Cia Energetica DE Minas Gerais - Cemig ADR (CIG) Shares Down Despite Recent Market Volatility - News Heater

 CIG’s Market Performance

-CIG stock saw a decrease of -21.69% in the past week, with a monthly decline of -8.58% and a quarterly a decrease of -14.11%.
-The volatility ratio for the week is 6.01%, and the volatility levels for the last 30 days are 3.32% for Cia Energetica DE Minas Gerais – Cemig ADR (CIG).
-The simple moving average for the last 20 days is -15.38% for CIG stock, with a simple moving average of -9.77% for the last 200 days.
+CIG stock saw a decrease of -21.77% in the past week, with a monthly decline of -11.30% and a quarterly a decrease of -14.52%.
+The volatility ratio for the week is 6.55%, and the volatility levels for the last 30 days are 3.54% for Cia Energetica DE Minas Gerais – Cemig ADR (CIG).
+The simple moving average for the past 20 days is -15.34% for CIG’s stock, with a -10.21% simple moving average for the past 200 days.

 Stock Fundamentals for CIG